SCIWAY News No. 37 – May 2002

 Congressman Joe Wilson - 2nd District - recently elected

 Morris Island Lighthouse to be "lighted" during Spoleto - May 10-June 9

 MUSC Children's Hospital - you can ask pediatric health questions online

-SCALE - a six-acre model of South Carolina in Spartanburg County
+SCALE - a six-acre model of South Carolina in Spartanburg County - site no longer exists

 6th Regiment - Civil War reenactors from Rock Hill, Chester, and Fort Mill